VolumeElement/VolumeElement.github.io/_posts/2023-06-20-fun-with-elliptic-curves.md

 ## Tips for running Sage

-The reccomended approaches to running Sage were not working for me, but the following tricks helped (assuming you already have python and jupyter notebooks installed):
+The recommended approaches to running Sage were not working for me, but the following tricks helped (assuming you already have python and jupyter notebooks installed):

 In [WSL](https://apps.microsoft.com/store/detail/windows-subsystem-for-linux/9P9TQF7MRM4R), run the following 3 commands: